AndreasChristensen89/janken-bossu/README.md

 ### Existing features:
 * __Navigation bar__
     * The navigation bar is on all pages.
 It has links to the Home page, the Rules page, and the Contact page.
     Visually, it is identical on each page but with a bottom border under the current page.
 It is a hamburger-style bar, and appears and dissapears when clicking the round icon.
-It appears by sliding down from the top and covers a small chunk in the left side of the page and dissapears by sliding up.
+It appears by sliding down from the top and covers a small area in the left side of the page and dissapears by sliding up.
     * This section allows the user to always be able to navigate to all parts of the website without going back to the home page, or scrolling to the top.
 The hamburger style allows the bar to be hidden in the top corner when not opened, thus creating more space for the game.

 ![Nav Bar](/assets/images/readme-pictures/navigation-bar.webp)

 * __Landing page image / start page__
     * The landing page has a centered heading with the title of the game at the top.
 Underneath is a centered sub-heading which acts as the subtitle.
-Finally, underneath the subtitle is the play button which has an animation on it, which scales the size up and down.
-The background is a cartoony bright colored open office space with a bonsai tree (trees - depending on screen resolution) close to the window.
+Finally, underneath the subtitle is the play button which has an animation on it to scale the size up and down.
+The background is a cartoony bright colored open office space with a bonsai tree close to the window.
 The windows show buildings outside.
     * The titles and play button are shown to indicate that this is the start of the game.
 The play button animation is used to indicate that this button should be noticed and interacted with.
 The background is displayed to show the setting of the game,

 ![Landing page](/assets/images/readme-pictures/landing-page.webp)

 * __Introduction__
     * This section appears after clicking play.
 It has a centered text-box with a quick tutorial of how to play, and underneath is a centered green start button.
     * The quick tutorial gives players the information they need to play the game.
-The start button is green and sticks out in order to invite users to click it to start the game.
+The start button is green and animated and sticks out to invite users to click it to start the game.

 ![Introduction](/assets/images/readme-pictures/introduction.webp)